 Mike and Dawn VanDervort are serving in Pierre Payen, Haiti.
 They reported that most mountain churches have continued to meet, but the schools in Haiti are closed as are the churches located in cities or larger communities.
 The realities of daily life in Haiti make social distancing very difficult.
 Most Haitians do not have access to refrigeration and therefore make daily trips to the market for food and the necessities of life.
 Inflation is making it increasingly difficult for the average Haitian family to make ends meet.
 Our hospital in Pierre Payen has not seen any COVID-19 cases thus far and is not well suited to handle such cases.
 Their plan is to help stabilize such cases and then transport to larger, better equipped facilities.
 Mike and Dawn are staying in contact with many of our Haitian pastors via phone and What’s App messaging.
 They also shared that our Haitian brothers and sisters are praying for the U.S.A.

-Travis Helm, assistant director of Global Reach, has been in communication with our fields in India and Bangladesh.
-Both countries have experienced shut downs like what is happening in the U.S. There have been mass migrations of city laborers back to their home villages, made more difficult and dangerous due to the lack of public transportation due to the shutdown.
+Travis Helm, assistant director of Global Reach, has been in communication with our field in Bangladesh.
+They have experienced shut downs like what is happening in the U.S. There have been mass migrations of city laborers back to their home villages, made more difficult and dangerous due to the lack of public transportation due to the shutdown.
 The Bogra Christian Hospital, by government order, is only allowed to deal with absolute emergencies at this time.
-The eye clinic in Joypurhat is operating under very limited hours to serve their usual patients.

 Our brothers and sisters in Kenya report that the government has stopped all social gatherings, including church services.
 We’re unable to connect with our brothers and sisters in Brazil, but we understand that this situation is developing a couple of weeks behind our own pace here in North America.
 Pastor David and Kenda Kapaku report that worship services have been suspended in Hawaii, but they continue to minister from a distance.
 Our ministries in the Southwest U.S. have moved to online services.
 Pastor Everett and Mary Teller reported that the Tsaile Church in Arizona experienced significant vandalism damage to the church building and a church van on Sunday evening.
 Please pray for them as they deal with this situation in addition to the COVID-19 crisis.